decentraland/mini-rpc/README.md

 }
 ```

-Now you can create a transport and use the client/server like this
+Now you can create a transport and use the client like this

 ```ts
 // webapp.ts